Jimi Hendrix’s 1965/66 Fender Stratocaster (Black, Monterey)

 The Controversy

-More recently, this same guitar has been featured in one of Paul David’s videos on YouTube, which raised some controversy.
-Following that, another YouTuber, CGS (Mike Milton), put out a video pointing out all the inconsistencies about the guitar and basically proving that there’s a high chance that this might be a fake.
+More recently, this guitar was featured in one of Paul Davids’ YouTube videos, sparking some controversy.
+Following that, another YouTuber, CGS (Mike Milton), released a video highlighting numerous inconsistencies with the guitar and presenting compelling evidence that it might be a fake.

 Feedback